-- 1. It is impossible to get wrong. dwim() - 2.
-The compiler or linker won't let you get it wrong. - 3.
-The compiler or linker will warn you if you get it wrong. - 4.
+- 1. It is impossible to get wrong.
+Although this is the standard to which all API designers should strive, only the mythical dwim()1 command manages to come close. - 2.
+The compiler or linker won't let you get it wrong. - The compiler or linker will warn you if you get it wrong. - 4.
 The simplest use is the correct one. - 5.
 The name tells you how to use it. - 6.
-Do it right or it will always break at runtime. - Follow common convention and you will get it right. malloc() - 8.
-Read the documentation and you will get it right. - 9.
-Read the implementation and you will get it right. - Read the right mailing-list archive and you will get it right. - Read the right mailing-list archive and you will get it wrong. - 12.
-Read the implementation and you will get it wrong.
-The non-CONFIG_PREEMPT implementation of rcu_read_lock(). - 13.
-Read the documentation and you will get it wrong.
-DEC Alpha wmb instruction.
+Do it right or it will always break at runtime. - 7.
+Follow common convention and you will get it right.